-Keywords: Personal Value Types, Segments of Car Buyers, Car Buying Intention.
+Keywords: Personal value types, Segments of car buyers, Car buying intention.

-The fact that personal values play a pivotal role in predicting human behavior has been accepted by authors of various scientific disciplines, including marketing.
+he fact that personal values play a pivotal role in predicting human behavior has been accepted by authors of various scientific disciplines, including marketing.
 Relevant researchers have shown that individuals use personal values as a basis for forming their attitudes, intentions, assessments, comparisons, activities, and decisions, regardless of the specific object or situation (Burgess, 1992).
 Schwartz (1994) defines human values as motivational constructs that are related to desirable nonspecific goals, which differ in importance, and serve as guiding principles in the life of an individual or social entity.
 Personal values can serve to clarify the motives of consumer behavior because they serve individuals as criteria of behavior, are limited in number, and are extremely stable over time (Rokeach, 1973).